Soares/myelin/README.md

     - if the specification is true then a link will be made where both the handler and selector are omitted.
   * array
-    - each {attribute: specification} pair will be parsed in turn.
+    - given {attr: [selector1, selector2]}, the links `attr: selector1` and
+      `attr: selector2` will be created.
   * function
-    - the funciton will be resolved with the view as it's context and the attribute as a parameter.
+    - the function will be resolved with the view as it's context and the attribute as a parameter.
 The result will be parsed recursively.
   * handler class
     - a link will be made between the attribute and an instantiated version